 The marketing debate: Should your marketing content be Desire Driven or Problem Driven?

-Should you poke the bear in your marketing content
+Should you poke the bear in your marketing content?

 When creating marketing content, consider two approaches.